Annadesbois/aurelie-cv/README.md

 - Detailed career history in collapsible format
 - Project management and leadership experience
-- Links to professional profiles
+- Link to professional profile

 ## 🎨 Customisation

 ### Updating Content

-1. Modify data in `src/data.ts`
+1. Modify the relevant file in `src/data/`
+   - `landingData.ts` for landing page content
+   - `skillsAndExperienceData.ts` for skills & experience content
+   - `careerBackgroundData.ts` for career background content
 2. Add new sections by extending the existing data structures
 3. Update TypeScript types in `src/types.ts` if needed